stytri/m/README.md

 The comment type is determined from the file extension (see the function `get_comment` for the list of recognised extensions - edit to add more!), or may be determined by command line options.

+If no extension is given **m** attempts to discover it by opening the file with known extensions; the order of opening can be overridden by the `M_EXT_ORDER` environment variable.

 ## Rule Format

 Specifically, **m** first scans for a starting line comment, then parses a block of line comments, and stops parsing at a non-comment.
 For each comment it looks for the following character sequences (after skipping any space/tab characters):